SAP-samples/teched2023-XP160/exercises/exercise0/README.md

 # Exercise 0 - Prepare your development environment

-In this workshop, we will connect an UI5 app running on SAP BTP to an SAP S/4HANA Cloud system running on Microsoft Azure.

 ## Exercise 0.1: Get the code for this session into VS Code

 We will use GitHub [Codespaces](https://docs.github.com/codespaces/overview) as integrated development environment for this workshop.
 Access the Codespace following these steps: